-- however where viability has been raised as a barrier to development, market housing has been delivered in place of affordable housing.
+- 3.26 The District has some of the highest land values and property prices in the country.
+Based on a review of viability evidence, viability is not an issue that is preventing developers from delivering new homes in the District.
+It may affect the number of affordable homes delivered, however where viability has been raised as a barrier to development, market housing has been delivered in place of affordable housing.
 As such, overall housing delivery is unaffected. - 3.27 Affordable housing delivery remains a critical issue, and will be addressed in the emerging new Local Plan, through site allocations requiring full policy compliance at the plan-making stage.
 This will involve the Council and developers agreeing to fully policy compliant site viability prior to allocation.